Wednesday, February 25, 2026

 At the same time, this topic calls for sensitivity.
 For the person immersed in such beliefs, the experience does not feel frivolous.
 It may feel visceral, self-evident, and woven into memory from early life.
 It may have been reinforced for years by trusted friends, family, charismatic figures, selected anecdotes, online communities, and a steady diet of “paranormal” documentaries or videos that showcase apparent hits while ignoring the endless misses.
 When a belief has been stabilized by familiarity, repetition, and community endorsement, challenging it can feel less like an intellectual correction than like an invalidation of lived experience.
 The humane response is not to mock the feeling.
 The feeling is real.
 What deserves challenge is the conclusion drawn from it.

 From a psychiatric point of view, there is also genuine individual variation in proneness to unusual, mystical, or numinous experience.
+None of this means the experience is itself pathology.
 Some people reliably feel awe, presence, synchronicity, and “spiritual certainty,” while others rarely do.
+Some people seem to have a more absorptive mind: more prone to inner vividness and felt significance.
 This is shaped by personality and temperament, by culture and reinforcement, and by biology.
 One useful but imperfect metaphor is that some minds run with higher “gain”: experience arrives vivid and compelling, but with a greater risk that noise is interpreted as signal.
-Salience systems in the brain—dopamine is one relevant piece of that puzzle—are part of how humans decide what feels meaningful, and research on paranormal belief repeatedly circles around the study of such neurotransmitter systems.
-A related literature suggests that paranormal belief is associated, on average, with intuitive thinking styles and certain weaknesses in reasoning skills, though of course none of this maps neatly onto any one individual person.
+Salience systems in the brain are part of this story, though the biology is not reducible to dopamine alone.
+A related literature suggests that paranormal belief is associated, on average, with more intuitive thinking styles and some weaknesses in probabilistic thinking and analytic reasoning, though of course none of this maps neatly onto any one individual person.

 Next Chapter